haraka/Haraka/docs/plugins/rspamd.md

     If false, messages from private IPs will not be scanned by Rspamd.
     If true, messages from private IPs will be scanned by Rspamd.

+- dkim.enabled

+    Default: true

+    If set to true, allow rspamd to add DKIM signatures to messages.

 - always\_add\_headers

     Default: false